MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 ---
-title: Deploy Cloud App Security Conditional Access App Control for Azure AD apps
+title: Deploy Defender for Cloud Apps Conditional Access App Control for Azure AD apps
-description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control reverse proxy features for Azure AD apps. ms.date: 02/18/2021 ms.topic: how-to
+description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control reverse proxy features for Azure AD apps. ms.date: 02/18/2021 ms.topic: how-to
 ---